 NOTE: Larger rooms require additional expansion 1/16" to the width of the expansion space for every 3' the room extends beyond 25'.
-Dimensions exceeding 40'in length or width - it is recommended to use a T-Molding for proper expansion.
+Dimensions exceeding 40' in length or width - it is recommended to use a T-Molding for proper expansion.

-Getting Started
+Getting Started:

-Remove all doors and shoe moldings.
-Undercut all door casings 1/16" higher than the thickness of the flooring and underlayment to be installed.
-Place a scrap piece of plank and a sheet of underlayment against the door casing to act as a guide and cut the door casing with a hand saw or power jamb saw set to the correct height.

-After determining the direction to run the planks, measure the width of the room (the dimension perpendicular to the direction of the flooring).
-The last row of the flooring should be no less than $1 \frac{1}{2}$ wide; if it is less, cut the width of the starter row to avoid a narrow last row.

-Select a starter wall.
-An outside wall is best: it's most likely to be straight and square with the room.
-Measure out from the wall, at each end, the overall width of the plank plus $\frac{1}{2}$ " for expansion.
-If the first row requires ripping then measure from the wall the width of the ripped board plus $\frac{1}{2}$ " for expansion.
-Snap a chalk line using a (brightly colored chalk) from these points.
+- A. Remove all doors and shoe moldings. - B. Undercut all door casings 1/16" higher than the thickness of the flooring and underlayment to be installed. - C. Place a scrap piece of plank and a sheet of underlayment against the door casing to act as a quide. - D. Cut the door casing with a hand saw or power jamb saw set to the correct height. - E. Determine which direction to run the planks. - F. After determining which direction to run the planks, measure the width of the room (the dimension perpendicular to the direction of the flooring).
+The last row of the flooring should be no less than 1 1/2" wide; if it is less, cut the width of the starter row to avoid a narrow last row. - G. Select a starter wall.
+An outside wall is best: it's most likely to be straight and square with the room. - H. Measure out from the wall, at each end, the overall width of the plank plus 1/2" for expansion. - If the first row requires ripping, measure from the wall the width of the ripped board plus 1/2" for expansion. - Snap a chalk line using a brightly colored chalk from these points.

+Install Underlayment:

-Install Underlayment: Unroll the 6 mil.
-Poly sheeting overlapping edges 4" and seal seams with clear plastic tape.
-Allow the poly to run 2" up the wall and trim back after installation of flooring.
-Install 1/8" foam underlayment.
+- A. Unroll the 6-mil polyethylene sheeting overlapping edges 4" and seal seams with clear plastic tape. - B. Allow the poly to run 2" up the wall and trim back after installation of flooring. - C. Install 1/8" foam underlayment.